-Almost from the start, Theo Green indentured an apprentice to his stable, although unlike many trainers, he never sought to exploit them as cheap labour.
-The child is father to the man and Theo had been a child in the years of the Great Depression.
+Almost from the start, Theo Green indentured an apprentice to his stable, although, unlike many trainers, he never sought to exploit them as cheap labour.
+The child is the father to the man and Theo had been a child in the years of the Great Depression.
 He knew what it was to struggle.
 Accordingly, as a master, Theo was distinguished not less for his humanity and integrity, than for his horsemanship.
 “Kids didn’t get many opportunities when I was an apprentice.
 The older jockeys bought their rides, by that I mean they gave back the riding fee to the trainer just to get the mount.
 Apprentices could not do this because the clubs banked our money.
 I got three rides in the last year I was apprenticed.
 I was not happy.
 I swore that what happened to me would never happen to my boys.”

 Be that as it may, a quiet revolution in the art of jockeyship was something Theo was to bring about.
-The first winner Green saddled-up to be ridden by one of his own apprentices came at Wyong in May 1961 when a fresh-faced, 16-year-old English lad, Michael Rhymes, partnered Dorothy June to victory in a novice handicap at 20/1.
+The first winner Green saddled up to be ridden by one of his own apprentices came at Wyong in May 1961 when a fresh-faced, 16-year-old English lad, Michael Rhymes, partnered Dorothy June to victory in a novice handicap at 20/1.
 Keen students of racing should have noted three lessons from that Wyong event.
 Firstly, Theo Green was a trainer who would back his own apprentices with his own horses.
 Secondly, if the horse was ready, then so too was the apprentice.
 And thirdly, when both boy and beast were ready, so too was the stable’s money in the betting ring.
 Don’t be fooled by the 20/1 starting price of Dorothy June.
 The Wyong ring was strong in those days and Theo’s backers had specked her.

-The 1960s was to be a decade which witnessed a seemingly endless stream of talented apprentices emerge from Green’s tutelage viz.
+The 1960s was to be a decade that witnessed a seemingly endless stream of talented apprentices emerge from Green’s tutelage viz.
 Frank Powyer, Gordon Spinks, Ron Quinton, Billy Prain and Peter Stanley.
 In truth, the boys were much better than the horses.
 Still, among the Green-trained gallopers that gave these young apprentices their early winners and experience were Larego, Travel On, Lepidux, Brandy Queen, Loona Boy, Persian Comic, Deldah, Colisee Star, Ratheon and Perfect Lass.
 Indeed, after Compass, Theo Green would have to wait until very near the end of that decade before another high-class galloper walked through the stable gates in the shape of that very smart filly owned by Norm Williamson, Gaelic Spirit.
 Among other races, Theo Green would win the S.T.C.
 Silver Slipper Stakes and V.R.C.
 Edward Manifold Stakes with her and see her run minor placings behind Vain in both the Golden Slipper Stakes and Champagne Stakes.
 Green’s success with both horses and apprentices was such that on 30th June 1965 he was granted a No. 1 trainer’s licence along with Harold Riley, Stan Davidson, Albert McKenna, Colin Papworth and Ron Shirtliff.

-Perhaps the key to Green’s phenomenal success with apprentices lay with his friendship with the great Jim Pike.
+Perhaps the key to Green’s phenomenal success with apprentices lay in his friendship with the great Jim Pike.
 Although Pike had drifted out of racing by 1965 and only had another four years to live, Theo Green had never lost touch with him.
 It was in the autumn of 1965 that Green began to invite Pike to his Rosehill stables to give practical tuition to both Gordon Spinks and Ron Quinton.
 The old man might have been approaching his 73rd birthday, but he was still able to mount Theo’s horses and give an exhibition of balance and weight distribution to the promising young apprentices.
 Moreover, he inculcated in them the virtue of patience in race-riding.
 Pike died in October 1969 but not before he’d seen both Spinks and Quinton establish themselves as first-class jockeys.
 Once the mould of jockeyship was established in Theo’s premises, it was never really broken.
 He may no longer have had Jim Pike to fall back on but in Ron Quinton, he had a ready replacement.
 While there may have been keen competition between the graduates of the Green riding academy with no quarter asked or given in races, there was also a wonderful camaraderie and mutual respect among them.
 And over the years they never lost their admiration for their one-time master.
 As each new young apprentice came along, Green’s successful older boys pitched in to help.
 And so it was that when Malcolm Johnston started in Theo’s Rosehill yard in 1971, Ron Quinton and John Duggan quickly became his role models.

 In his first full season of race riding in 1973-74, the wunderkind with the short stirrups rode 40 winners on Sydney tracks.
 There was no shortage of trainers prepared to give Johnston a leg-up on their horses and apart from Theo, he rode winners for Ken Montgomery, Arthur Bentley, Vic Thompson Jr, Syd Brown, Jim Greenwood and Norm Williamson among others.
 In the latter half of that season, Theo Green sold his house and Rosehill stables to Pat Quinn and took three months’ furlough to manage his property near Inverell in northern N.S.W.
 Johnston also had his papers temporarily transferred across to Quinn, who had previously been the foreman for fifteen years to that fine gentleman and trainer, Bert Lyell, at Rosehill, who had died the year before.
 Theo Green suffered badly from asthma at times and sought a break from racing before re-locating to on-course stables at Randwick, which the A.J.C. were then constructing.
 As it transpired the Randwick stables did not become available until the winter of 1975 and during the interim Green trained out of Warwick Farm.
 Even that temporary relocation had significance for the 17-year-old Malcolm Johnston, for it was during that period he met his future wife, Gail, who was riding trackwork there, although the marriage wouldn’t take place for another nine years.